Kentucky Retirement Systems Insurance Trust Fund Has $361,000 Stock Position in Masco Co. (NYSE:MAS)

 Kentucky Retirement Systems Insurance Trust Fund boosted its holdings in shares of Masco Co.
 (NYSE:MAS – Get Rating) by 8.9% during the 1st quarter, according to its most recent disclosure with the Securities and Exchange Commission.
 The firm owned 7,082 shares of the construction company’s stock after buying an additional 576 shares during the period.
 Kentucky Retirement Systems Insurance Trust Fund’s holdings in Masco were worth $361,000 as of its most recent filing with the Securities and Exchange Commission.

 Several other large investors have also recently bought and sold shares of the business.
 Steward Partners Investment Advisory LLC raised its position in Masco by 0.3% during the fourth quarter.
 Steward Partners Investment Advisory LLC now owns 68,692 shares of the construction company’s stock valued at $4,824,000 after buying an additional 210 shares during the period.
-Hills Bank & Trust Co raised its position in Masco by 0.7% during the first quarter.
-Hills Bank & Trust Co now owns 33,083 shares of the construction company’s stock valued at $1,687,000 after buying an additional 218 shares during the period.
-Camden Capital LLC raised its position in Masco by 3.0% during the fourth quarter.
-Camden Capital LLC now owns 7,886 shares of the construction company’s stock valued at $554,000 after buying an additional 228 shares during the period.
-Xponance Inc. raised its position in Masco by 1.5% during the first quarter.
-Xponance Inc. now owns 15,580 shares of the construction company’s stock valued at $795,000 after buying an additional 228 shares during the period.
+Hills Bank & Trust Co increased its position in Masco by 0.7% in the 1st quarter.
+Hills Bank & Trust Co now owns 33,083 shares of the construction company’s stock worth $1,687,000 after purchasing an additional 218 shares during the last quarter.
+Camden Capital LLC increased its position in Masco by 3.0% in the 4th quarter.
+Camden Capital LLC now owns 7,886 shares of the construction company’s stock worth $554,000 after purchasing an additional 228 shares during the last quarter.
+Xponance Inc. increased its position in Masco by 1.5% in the 1st quarter.
+Xponance Inc. now owns 15,580 shares of the construction company’s stock worth $795,000 after purchasing an additional 228 shares during the last quarter.
 Finally, Tobam increased its position in Masco by 26.9% in the 1st quarter.
 Tobam now owns 1,129 shares of the construction company’s stock worth $58,000 after purchasing an additional 239 shares during the last quarter.
 93.76% of the stock is owned by institutional investors and hedge funds.

-In other news, CEO Keith J. Allman sold 10,000 shares of the stock in a transaction that occurred on Thursday, July 14th.
-The stock was sold at an average price of $52.02, for a total value of $520,200.00.
-Following the completion of the transaction, the chief executive officer now directly owns 288,295 shares of the company’s stock, valued at approximately $14,997,105.90.
-The sale was disclosed in a legal filing with the SEC, which is available at this link.
 In related news, CEO Keith J. Allman sold 10,000 shares of the firm’s stock in a transaction on Thursday, July 14th.
 The stock was sold at an average price of $52.02, for a total transaction of $520,200.00.
 Following the completion of the sale, the chief executive officer now directly owns 288,295 shares of the company’s stock, valued at approximately $14,997,105.90.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, Director Charles K. Stevens III sold 7,000 shares of the firm’s stock in a transaction on Wednesday, June 8th.
-The shares were sold at an average price of $56.38, for a total value of $394,660.00.
-Following the sale, the director now directly owns 10,160 shares of the company’s stock, valued at $572,820.80.
+In other Masco news, Director Charles K. Stevens III sold 7,000 shares of the stock in a transaction on Wednesday, June 8th.
+The stock was sold at an average price of $56.38, for a total value of $394,660.00.
+Following the transaction, the director now directly owns 10,160 shares in the company, valued at approximately $572,820.80.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, CEO Keith J. Allman sold 10,000 shares of the stock in a transaction on Thursday, July 14th.
+The shares were sold at an average price of $52.02, for a total value of $520,200.00.
+Following the completion of the transaction, the chief executive officer now owns 288,295 shares in the company, valued at $14,997,105.90.
 The disclosure for this sale can be found here.
-1.20% of the stock is currently owned by insiders.
+Insiders own 1.20% of the company’s stock.

 Analyst Ratings Changes